joshbegley/nyt-latest/README.md

 `With temperatures set to soar as high as 109 degrees Fahrenheit (43 Celsius) this week, Europeans and tourists say that summer in Europe has lost its appeal.`\
 https://www.nytimes.com/2026/08/12/world/europe/europe-fifth-heat-wave.html

-**Live Updates: Europe Counts Down to a Total Solar Eclipse**\
+**Live Updates: Europe’s First Total Eclipse in Decades Starts on Path to Darkness**\
-`From Iceland to Spain, people have flocked to places where, briefly, the moon will completely block the sun.
-It is the continent’s first total eclipse in decades.`\
+`From Iceland to Spain, people have flocked to places where, briefly, the moon will completely block the sun.`\
 https://www.nytimes.com/live/2026/08/12/world/solar-eclipse-2026-updates

 **Benign Inflation Data Offers Reprieve to Fed as It Weighs Rate Increase**\